hyunbinjlee/burgeria112/README.md

 # Burgeria 112

-Burgeria 112 was my final project for my **15-112 Fundamentals of Programming and Computer Science class** at **Carnegie Mellon University**, named by Bloomberg as one of the **Top Five Best Computer Science Classes in the US**
+Burgeria 112 was my final project for my **15-112 Fundamentals of Programming and Computer Science** class at Carnegie Mellon University, named by Bloomberg as one of the Top Five Best Computer Science Classes in the US.

 I completed this project from November to December 2022.
 All graphics are also created by me!